Garden Gems from Faraway Places

 Do you have hostas, daylilies, a Japanese maple, or a star magnolia in your garden?
 How about marigolds, coleus, a gingko, or a panicle hydrangea?
 If so, this is a testimony to the many plant explorers who, in the past four centuries, traveled far and wide, for years at a time, in search of new plants.

 The story of plant exploration is a thrilling chapter in the annals of science.
 American and foreign botanists often risked their lives to serve the sciences and arts that depended on plants.
 Their work took them into the wilderness, across jungles, through deserts and swamps.
-They were exposed to the vagaries of climate, disease, and the dangers of wild animals as well as a country’s local inhabitants.
+They were exposed to the vagaries of climate, disease, and the dangers of wild animals.

 Plant exploration continues today.
 Phil Douglas is the Chicago Botanic Garden’s director of plant collections.
 He also manages plant exploration for the Garden.
 “Over the past three years, I have led expeditions to Azerbaijan twice, the Republic of Georgia, Japan, and Romania.
 We also conduct a great deal of collecting work here in the United States.”
 He’s collected plants in 13 states.